Summary & Location:

-The Allies Property is 26 kilometers northwest of Kamloops city center, near Cannell Creek at the southern tip of the Tranquille Plateau.
-Accessible via a major logging road that extends northwest through the property, it can be reached from North Kamloops by traveling on 8th Avenue, which turns into a gravel road in the Batchelor Hills, serving as the main route for the logging trucks.
-The route passes Lac du Bois, McQueen Lake, and Pass Lake.
-The main road is suitable for two-wheel drive vehicles, but certain areas of the property require four-wheel drive due to the older logging and mining roads.
+The Allies Property covers a total area of 1,039.96 hectares.
+The Allies Property is a road-accessible project located approximately 26 km northwest of Kamloops, British Columbia, near Cannell Creek at the southern end of the Tranquille Plateau.
+Access to the property is provided by a major logging road from North Kamloops through the Batchelor Hills, passing Lac du Bois, McQueen Lake, and Pass Lake.
+The main access road is suitable for two-wheel-drive vehicles, while four-wheel drive is required on older logging and mining roads within the property.

 Regional Geology:

-The Allies area features the Nicola Group, Upper Triassic rocks comprising sedimentary and volcanic materials from a subaqueous island arc.
-It's segmented into three blocks by two northtrending faults, with Cherry Creek and Guichon Creek marking their boundaries.
-The Nicola Group consists of four lithologic assemblages, including a western volcanic belt of felsic, intermediate, and mafic volcanics, a central volcanic belt with subaqueous and subaerial basalt and andesite, an eastern volcanic belt of intermediate and mafic volcanic rocks, and an eastern sedimentary assemblage of greywackes and limestones.
-Late Triassic and Early Jurassic alkalic intrusions, including the Iron Mask batholith, intersect these formations.
-The batholith, comprising various rock types like gabbro and syenite, is associated with copper mineralization.
-Eocene arc volcanics and Miocene-Pliocene basalts form the youngest layers, overlaying the Nicola and Iron Mask rocks.
-The Allies area itself is a mix of picrite, Nicola greenstones, and porphyritic dykes, with geological features including felsic ash tuff and volcanic greywacke, as well as Miocene basalts covering older formations.
+The Allies area is underlain by Upper Triassic Nicola Group volcanic and sedimentary rocks formed in a subaqueous island-arc setting.
+The region is divided into three fault-bounded blocks by two north-trending faults, bounded by Cherry Creek and Guichon Creek.
+The Nicola Group includes volcanic assemblages ranging from felsic to mafic and an eastern sedimentary assemblage of greywacke and limestone.
+Late Triassic to Early Jurassic alkalic intrusions, including the Iron Mask batholith, cut the Nicola Group and are associated with copper mineralization.
+Younger Eocene arc volcanics and Miocene–Pliocene basalts overlie the Nicola and intrusive rocks.
+The Allies area consists of picrite, Nicola greenstones, porphyritic dykes, felsic ash tuff, volcanic greywacke, and locally overlying Miocene basalts.

 Mineralization: